ibrahidm/git-service-adapter/README.md

 The intended use of this package is through a service or "bot" user account.
 It is recommended that this account not be connected to any third-party applications and, of course, that only private repositories be provisioned.
 A [Personal Access Token]('https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token') is required.
 The token must have read permissions for repositories, files, and--if you intend to access repositories stored within connected organizations--organizations.
 It is up to development teams to determine least-privilege principles and manage token-cycling.

 > ***Note**: It is up to **you** to determine whether or not **Git Service Adapter** is an appropriate tool for your application.
 While utilization allows for the separation of environment configurations from your codebase (GOOD), GitHub repositories are not specifically designed with this use-case in mind.
-With appropriate precautions (such as, but not limited to, those described above), however, it provides a serviceable option to quickly get up-and-running with remote configurations.
+With appropriate precautions (such as--but not limited to--those described above), however, it provides a serviceable option to quickly get up-and-running with remote configurations.
 As a disclaimer, use at your own discretion.*

 ## Installation